Peru anti-government protests spread, with clashes in Cusco | Law-Order

 Some of the worst protest violence came on Monday when 17 people were killed in clashes with police in the city Juliaca near Lake Titicaca and protesters later attacked and burned a police officer to death.

+On Wednesday, health officials in Cusco said that a civilian died after being hit by gunfire.

-In total, Peru's Ombudsman's Office said that 39 civilians have been killed in clashes with police and another seven died in traffic accidents related to road blockades, as well as the fallen police officer.
+Earlier, Peru's Ombudsman's Office had said that 39 civilians had been killed in clashes with police and another seven died in traffic accidents related to road blockades, as well as the fallen police officer.
+Wednesday's death increases the toll to 48.

-Peru's government has announced a three-day curfew from 8 p.m. to 4 a.m. in Puno.
+On Tuesday, Peru's government announced a three-day curfew from 8 p.m. to 4 a.m. in Puno.

 The National Prosecutor's Office said it has requested information from the Presidency of the Council of Ministers and the defense and interior ministries for an investigation it has opened against Boluarte and other officials for the protest deaths.